Lars Halter: German-American work

 Halter is a former Chairman of the German-American Steuben Parade.

-The German government honored his achievements with the Cross of the Order of Merit of the Federal Republic of Germany, or "Verdienstorden der Bundesrepublik Deutschland mit ", on March 16, 2015, in New York City.
+The German government honored his achievements with the Cross of the Order of Merit of the Federal Republic of Germany, or "Verdienstkreuz am Bande", on March 16, 2015, in New York City.

 Personal life

 Halter lives in Berlin, Germany with his wife and two sons.

 In 2010, Halter appeared as an extra in the Oliver Stone movie Wall Street: Money Never Sleeps.